PowerTrack Event Manager - Suppression Rules

 Suppress Minor Events - This category is used to suppress an entire class of Event Types for a site, if they are deemed to be unimportant for your operational management workflow.
 This can be useful if you are responsible for addressing Performance and Down issues for a site, but all Communication issues are contracted out to another party, or if you are not responsible for monitoring and actioning issues on a specific hardware class.
 (Ex: Suppress all Communication Events that are generated for Weather Station devices, as work on those devices is contracted out to another provider.)

 Suppress Initial Duration - This category is used to delay notifications for a given Event type and hardware class, providing time for the Event to be triggered and resolved without ever leaving a suppressed state.
 This can be useful for keeping priority Events at the top of your work queue by allowing lower impact Events to remain suppressed and be resolved before they send a notification and appear on the events List page in the PowerTrack Event Manager.
-(Ex: Your NOC team watches suppressed Events and is expected to resolve low-impact events within 60 minutes of them occurring, so the Events List page can be used to track the Events that required additional time and effort beyond the standard response time.)
+(Ex: Your NOC team watches suppressed Events and is expected to resolve low-impact events within 60 minutes of them occurring, so the Events List page can be used to track the Events that required additional time and effort beyond the standard response time.) - Configure Rule - Step 2 allows you to declare and describe your new Suppression rule and specify the parameters that will be used to determine when it is enforced.

 Enabled - Toggle this to enable/disable your new Suppression Rule once it is created.